 The short answer is yes, you can exercise during fasting.
 In fact, intermittent fasting and exercise provide similar benefits, such as helping you burn body fat, increasing mental clarity and cognitive functioning, and reducing inflammation (* , *, *, *, *).
 Both can act synergistically, which allows you to get the best possible results.

 However, while exercising in a fasted state is generally okay, not everyone feels good doing it.
 This is especially true if you’re not yet fat-adapted — meaning that your body can derive its energy needs from fat whenever it needs fuel (*).
 When you’re fat-adapted, you can workout comfortably without craving carbohydrates.
 Reaching this state requires reducing carbs consistently or adhering to a keto diet.

-This is why it’s always important to listen to your body when working out during intermittent fasting.
+This is why it’s always important to listen to your body when working out & supporting yourself with the right fuel.
 If you feel exhausted or depleted during a fasted workout, reduce the intensity of your activity or stop.

 Furthermore, those with type 1 and type 2 diabetes should speak with their doctor first.
 This is because exercising on an empty stomach can cause their blood sugar levels to drop.

 It depends on the time of the day you prefer working out.
 The key is to schedule your workouts in a way that allows you to nourish yourself after those workouts.